 BC students who wish to become IS majors must submit an application in early February of their freshman year.
 (For the class of 2023, the application deadline is February 3, 2020.)
 The application will ask you to choose one of our four concentrations; list your primary thematic and/or geographic interests and the languages you speak and/or intend to study; and to write two short essays, one about a global issue you see as in need of better understanding or urgent action, and another that speaks to the reasons you are applying.
-The formal application will be posted on this web site late in the Fall semester.

 What can I do to increase my chances of being accepted into the major?